Please provide your zip code to see plans in your area.

 Eligibility rules for Medicaid LTSS programs differ from other Medicaid benefits when only one spouse is applying.
 When this occurs, only the applying spouse’s income is counted.
 (Normally with Medicaid benefits, the income of both spouses is counted – regardless of who is applying.)

-Spousal impoverishment rules allow the spouses of Medicaid LTSS recipients to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s income (along with housing and resource allowances).
+Spousal impoverishment rules allow the spouses of Medicaid LTSS recipients to keep a Minimum Monthly Maintenance Needs Allowance (MMMNA) from their Medicaid spouse’s income.
 These rules apply when one spouse receives Medicaid coverage for nursing home care or HCBS, and the other spouse doesn’t receive any Medicaid benefits.

 Federal law requires states to limit eligibility for Medicaid nursing home and HCBS to applicants with a home equity interest below a specific dollar amount.
 In 2020, states set this home equity level based on a federal minimum of $595,000 and maximum of $893,000.